• Skip to primary navigation

 Substitutions & Variations

 • Substitute Store-Bought Dressing.
-You can substitute your favorite citrus or an Italian dressing instead of making the fresh lemon dressing.
+Instead of making the fresh lemon dressing, you can substitute your favorite citrus or an Italian dressing.

 • Budget Variation.
 Omit the Kalamata olives to save money and you will still have a delicious salad.